AIMYII/Starbound-Legacy-Edition/README.md

 This mod may require access to older Alpha/Beta builds.
 Please ensure you legally own these versions.

+How to Contribute:

-go to the [Version history](https://starbounder.org/Version_history) and scroll down to the earliest version of Starbound.
+- go to the [Version history](https://starbounder.org/Version_history) and scroll down to the earliest version of Starbound.

-Check the Notable Changes notes to see added weapons, removed assets, and other lost content.
+- Check the Notable Changes notes to see added weapons, removed assets, and other lost content.

 Disclaimer
 **This is a fan-made mod.
 Starbound and its assets are owned by Chucklefish.
 This project is not affiliated with or endorsed by Chucklefish.**